SAINT MALO and DINAN and LA LATTE FORTRESS

 You will visit the cathedral St Pierre built from the late 13th to the 19th century where several architectures are mixed.
 You will see la Cohue which means the crowd and that is the market actually.

-Your tour guide will take you to the other unique heritage around Vannes which is the Gulf itself.
+Your private guide will take you to the other unique heritage around Vannes which is the Gulf itself.
 The Gulf of Le Morbihan is one of the most beautiful bay in the world that will leave you breathless.

 Morbihan which means in Breton language “Little sea” is the Caribbean of Brittany where you will see an amazing amount of islands such as the Gavrinis where people carved the dolmen walls 3800 years ago, you will be overwhelmed by the constant changing colors and perspectives.